How to open an image in Python

 Troubleshooting MemoryError with large images

-The code below shows how a simple convert() operation can trigger this issue.
+The following code demonstrates how a seemingly simple operation like convert('RGB') can trigger this issue when applied to a massive image file.

 from PIL import Image